 Moston Lane Community Primary School was graded Good overall at its most recent inspection (September 2022), with Good judgements across quality of education, behaviour and attitudes, personal development, leadership and management, and early years.
 Pupils are described as keen to learn and supported by staff who know families well.

-Applications are made through Manchester City Council’s coordinated admissions process.
-For September 2026 entry, the council states the round opens on 18 August 2025 and closes on 15 January 2026, with offers released on 16 April 2026.
+Applications are made through Manchester City Council's coordinated admissions process.
+For September 2027 entry, the council's verified timetable states the round opens on 17 August 2026 and closes on 15 January 2027, with offers released on 16 April 2027.

 No. The school states that a place in the nursery does not guarantee a Reception place, and families must still apply through the local authority process for Reception entry.

-In 2024, 62.33% of pupils met the expected standard in reading, writing and maths combined, in line with the England average of 62%.
-At the higher standard, 14.67% reached the high standard in reading, writing and maths, above the England average of 8%.
+In the current KS2 dataset, 60% of pupils met the expected standard in reading, writing and maths combined.
+At the higher standard, 0% reached the high standard in reading, writing and maths.

 Yes.
 Early Birds Breakfast Club runs from 8.00am to 8.45am Monday to Friday, with doors closed at 8.05am, and includes structured play activities.
 The school also describes a separate KS2 breakfast provision for Years 4 to 6 that combines breakfast with maths-focused activity.